On the existence of extensions for manifold-valued Sobolev maps on perforated domains: Construction of an extension when N is [p-1] -connected

-To conclude this subsection, let us now turn to the proof of Corollary~\ref{cor:target_ext}, that is, the construction of an extension operator for manifold-valued Sobolev function when the perforated domain is defined as in \eqref{eq:stiff_gen}.
+To conclude this subsection, let us now turn to the proof of Corollary~\ref{cor:target_ext}, that is, the construction of suitable extensions for manifold-valued Sobolev functions when the perforated domain is defined as in \eqref{eq:stiff_gen}.

-\begin{proof}[Proof of Corollary~\ref{cor:target_ext}] Let us fix $\lambda > 0$ and let $\tilde{\sfS}_\veps$ be the extension operator from Theorem~\ref{thm:reflect_ext}.
-By the same steps as in the proof of Theorem~\ref{thm:target_ext}, but now applied to the restriction to \(\Om(\lambda)\) of the extended maps \(\tilde{\sfS}_\veps f\) -- approximating \(\tilde{\sfS}_\veps f\) by smooth functions, extending these, composing the extension with suitable retractions, and then taking the limit --, we can construct a function \(\tilde{\sfT}_\veps f\in W^{1,p}(\Om(\lambda);N)\) satisfying \eqref{eq:id_ext_cor}.
+\begin{proof}[Proof of Corollary~\ref{cor:target_ext}] Let us fix $\lambda > 0$ and let $\sfT_\veps^\star$ be the extension operator from Theorem~\ref{thm:reflect_ext}.
+By the same steps as in the proof of Theorem~\ref{thm:target_ext}, but now applied to the restriction to \(\Om(\lambda)\) of the extended maps \(\sfT_\veps^\star f\) -- approximating \(\sfT_\veps^\star f\) by smooth functions, extending these, composing the extension with suitable retractions, and then taking the limit --, we can construct a function \(\tilde{f}_\veps^\star \in W^{1,p}(\Om(\lambda);N)\) satisfying \eqref{eq:id_ext_cor}.

 It remains to verify the claimed \(L^p\)-estimates.
-As for the gradient, we note that by Theorem~\ref{thm:reflect_ext} we have an estimate for \(D(\tilde{\sfS}_\veps f)\) on the retracted set \(\Om(\veps \mu)\).
+As for the gradient, we note that by Theorem~\ref{thm:reflect_ext} we have an estimate for \(D(\sfT_\veps^\star f)\) on the retracted set \(\Om(\veps \mu)\).
 However, under the assumption \(\veps\le \lambda/\mu\), it holds \(\Om(\lambda)\subset \Om(\veps \mu)\) and therefore, in view of~\eqref{eq:ex_op_prop3} and similarly to the proof of Theorem~\ref{thm:target_ext}, we infer \eqref{eq:grad_ext_cor}.

 Finally, let us turn to the proof of \eqref{eq:funct_ext_cor}.
 An analogue to \eqref{eq:gamma0} on \(\Om(\lambda)\) can be derived, namely,